 The following information is needed to complete the decision desk application:

-Copies of transcripts from all colleges and universities (these can be photocopies, they do not need to be sent directly from your university).
+Electronic copies of transcripts from all colleges and universities (they do not need to be sent directly from your university).

 Copies of GRE (and if applicabale, TOEFL) test scores

 A statement of research interests and professional goals

 CV or resume